 Author and artist Alison Prince was born in 1931 and won a scholarship to Slade School of Art, after which she trained to be a teacher and became Head of Art at a London school.

-She has since written many books for children of all ages, including those for Barrington Stoke's 'Gr8 Reads' teenager series.
+She then wrote many books for children of all ages, including those for Barrington Stoke's 'Gr8 Reads' teenager series.
 How's Business (1987) was written with children of a Lincolnshire Primary School and is set in World War II, also using the author's own experience as an evacuee.
 It was shortlisted for the Nestlé Smarties Book Prize.
 She later worked with the same school when writing The Summerhouse (2004).

 Other children's novels include The Sherwood Hero (1995), winner of the 1996 Guardian Children's Book Award; Bird Boy (2000); The Fortune Teller (2001); and Oranges and Murder (2002), a thriller for teenagers set in 1830s London, winner of the 2002 Scottish Arts Council Book of the Year Award and shortlisted for the 2003 Angus Book Award; Jacoby's Game (2006); and Outbreak (2008).
 Her book, My Tudor Queen (2001), is the diary of Eva de Pueblo, a fictional friend of Catharine of Aragon, and Anne Boleyn and Me (2004) is a further diary, this time of Eve's daughter, who in turn writes about life under Anne Boleyn.
 A third book in this series was, by popular demand, published in 2011 - Henry VIII's Wives.